awesome-pro/neon-website/content/docs/guides/prisma-migrations.md

 These commands create a new `prisma` folder in your project with a `schema.prisma` file, where we will define the database schema for our application.

-### Configure Prisma to Use Neon Database
+### Configure Prisma to Use Unique Database

-Open the `prisma/schema.prisma` file and update the `datasource db` block with your Neon database connection details:
+Open the `prisma/schema.prisma` file and update the `datasource db` block with your Unique database connection details:

 ```prisma
 datasource db {